arcus/education_modules/sql_intermediate/sql_intermediate.md

 * [regular expressions 101](https://regex101.com/) is extremely helpful in practicing regex skills, whether that's for use in SQL or elsewhere.

-* To read more about the basic types of **operators** available for use in a SQL query, check out [tutorialspoint.com](https://www.tutorialspoint.com/sql/sql-operators.htm) for some helpful documentation.
+* Tutorials Point has some helpful documentation you may want to check out [about the basic types of operators available for use in a SQL query](https://www.tutorialspoint.com/sql/sql-operators.htm).

 ## Feedback